-The Peachoid is Gaffney's most well-known and photographed water tank in the United States.
+The Peachoid is the most well-known and photographed water tank in the United States.

-Hollywild Animal Park is one of the most incredible places to visit when visiting Spartanburg, especially if you're on a family vacation.
+Hollywild Animal Park is one of the most incredible places to visit near Spartanburg, especially if you're on a family vacation.

-It's located in Wellford, just 25 minutes outside the city.
+It's located in Wellford, South Carolina, just 25 minutes outside the city.

-Your kids will definitely enjoy looking at the different animals that are kept here, including cattle, deer, bison, and more.
+Your kids will enjoy looking at the different animals kept here, including cattle, deer, bison, and more.

 It is a nonprofit animal sanctuary and houses as many as 500 animals.

-The animals kept here are also quite famous and have been used in many movies and TV shows.
+The animals kept here are also quite famous and have appeared in many movies and TV shows.

-There is a lot to do in Spartanburg for those who enjoy the arts, the outdoors, and history.
+Spartanburg has many attractions and activities for those who enjoy the arts, the outdoors, and history.

 Discover the best things to do in Spartanburg, South Carolina!